-Student's Name: Homeroom: Course: Class Teacher: Assessment Task Date: Type of Task (tick one) □ Examination □ In class task □ Hand in task Outline the circumstances of your appeal. (attach any additional notes to the back of this form if Do you have supporting documentation to support your case?
+Student's Name: Homeroom: Course: Assessment Task Date: Type of Task (tick one) □ Examination □ In class task □ Hand in task Outline the circumstances of your appeal. (attach any additional notes to the back of this form if you run out of space here) Do you have supporting documentation to suppo ort your case?
 If YES, attach it to the back of this form.
-Declaration I/We declare that the above information is a true and a ccurate account of the circumstances surrounding the appeal.
-Student's Signature: Parent's Signature: Date: College Use Only Appeal: Upheld / Rejected Head of Learning Signature gnature: Students / parents have been notified of the c A copy of this notification has been given to the Student Services outcome of the appeal in writing he relevant Leader of Learning, classroom teacher and
+Declaration I/We declare that the above information is a true appeal. e and accurate account of the circumstances surrounding the Student's Signature: Parent t's Signature: Date: College Use Only Appeal: Upheld / Rejected Head of Learning Signature: Students / parents have been notified of the A copy of this notification has been given to e outcome of the appeal in writing o the relevant Leader of Learning, classroom teacher and